You are here

 Medical Device Production Systems (MDPS)

-An exemption has been introduced allowing the supply of up to five (5) of a kind of patient-matched medical device to be supplied in a financial year without requiring an ARTG inclusion.
+There is an exemption allowing the supply of up to five of a kind of PMMD to be supplied in a financial year without requiring an ARTG inclusion.

-For answers to frequently asked questions about the framework, see Regulatory framework for personalised medical devices: Frequently asked questions.
+- Regulatory framework for personalised medical devices: Frequently asked questions

-An overview of Refinements to the Personalised Medical Devices Framework made in August 2021.
+- Refinements to the Personalised Medical Devices Framework

-For information about advertising personalised medical devices to consumers, see General requirements for advertising personalised medical devices to consumers.
+- General requirements for advertising personalised medical devices to consumers

 Consultations